Phionamary/Eevnts_App/README.md

-# Events_App
+# Events App
-This is a repository for day 3 in the Level Up program
+This is a repository for building an application during the Level Up program